aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 #### Cython syntax

-If look into the `csolver.pyx` file, you'll see that there is a bit of unfamiliar syntax.
+If you look into the `csolver.pyx` file, you'll see that there is a bit of unfamiliar syntax.
 It is not *drastically* different though.
 Cython syntax builds upon the Python syntax and adds some extra.
 "Extra" that appeared to be enough to implement the Gauss-Seidel solver consists of ...

 * ... type declaration ...

     As it has been mentioned, dynamic typing is the major source for interpreter overhead in Python.
 In Cython we can use `cdef` statement to declare C variables.
 In this way Cython won't have to do the type conversion from Python types to C types.

     You can declare and initialize variable at once:
     ```
     cdef int it = 0